google/shipshape/README.md

 are that you are running Linux with docker installed and the source code you want to analyze available on disk.

 The source code for Shipshape is located in the "shipshape" directory.
-Third- party libraries used by Shipshape are all in the "third_party" directory.
+Third-party libraries used by Shipshape are all in the "third_party" directory.

 # Download and Run ShipShape #
 Install dependencies, download and run Shipshape.